SCColeman/standard_MEG_beamformer/README.md

 The peak frequency filtered timecourse can be obtained by applying the `filter`, `apply_hilbert`, `average` and `apply_baseline` methods to `source_epochs`.
 The numeric data from the resulting `evoked` object, called `peak_timecourse`, can be obtained by applying the `get_data` method.

 ![TFS](readme_figs/TFR.png "Time-Frequency Response")

-#### Group-Level Analysis
-The last section in the script outlines how to morph pseudo-T maps to standard (fsaverage) space to allow for averaging over multiple subjects.
-Obviously in this example we use "fsaverage", so this section has no effect, but the code is identical.